AsperitasConsulting/ansible-samples/README.md

-# ansible-samples
+# Generic Ansible Samples with Workflows

-Generic Ansible Samples with Workflows
+This project illustrates how GitHub runners can be used to manage compute resources using Ansible.